Search Engine Optimization in 2022

 SEO doesn’t have to cost a fortune.
 There are lots of services for every budget from simple check-up tools to full service solutions, and most importantly, mentoring to guide you through.

 Your first step is to optimize your existing content.
-Using an SEO suite of tools like SEMrush or Loganix can help you chart a clear course to improving your existing sites and measuring their performance.
+Using an SEO suite of tools like Ahrefs or Loganix can help you chart a clear course to improving your existing sites and measuring their performance.
 Using an SEO toolkit gives you measurable, actionable feedback rather than the qualitative inference you might do on your own.

 Once you have identified what works, and what does not work, about your existing content, you have the information you need to create new, more impactful content within your niche.
 At this stage, you are ready to utilize freelancers to create custom content that rank competitively in the ever changing SEO world.